SUBSCRIBE TO OUR BLOG

-4. It also allows the lead driver to take regular breaks, preventing exhaustion-related accidents.
+4. The lead driver is able to take regular breaks, preventing exhaustion-related accidents.
 This results in safer roads for everyone.

-5. Autonomous trucks can significantly reduce traffic congestion by following the most optimal route outlines via live maps.
+5. Autonomous trucks can significantly reduce traffic congestion by following the most optimal routes via live maps.

 HERE Real-Time Traffic provides accurate information about congestion, incidents and construction zones so you can navigate the roads more freely.